Rosemary Anderson High School/Portland Opportunities Industrialization Center (RAHS/POIC)

 The Portland OIC and Rosemary Anderson High School are committed to serving at-risk youth through the age of 25, providing the highest quality services in education, mentoring, family outreach, employment training and placement.

 Rosemary Anderson High School is accredited by the Northwest Association of Accredited Schools and approved by the Oregon Department of Education.
-We have been serving Portland's most at-risk and disadvantaged youth for over two decades, establishing a culture of success throughout our student population by offering constant positive reinforcement and creating an academic atmosphere founded upon a nurturing yet challenging classroom environment.
-RAHS offers high intensity, high quality curriculum in all of the major courses of study that are in alignment with state standards.
-Our innovative educational philosophy is based upon years of experience and observations dealing with underrepresented minority students (85% of RAHS students are children of color), many of whom have come to us after failing in larger urban school environments.
-RAHS students are educated using a combination of traditional and non-traditional techniques, requiring more intensive hands on and avant-garde methodologies.
+We have been serving Portland's most at-risk and disadvantaged youth for nearly three decades and have established a culture of success throughout our student population by offering constant individualized support and creating an academic environment founded upon a nurturing yet challenging classroom culture.
+RAHS offers rigorous, high quality curriculum and alignment with state standards in all major courses of study.
+Our innovative educational philosophy is based upon years of experience and observation working with underrepresented minority students (81% of RAHS students are children of color), many of whom have come to us after failing in larger urban school environments.
+RAHS students are educated using a combination of traditional and non-traditional techniques, requiring options for more intensive hands on, independent study, and avant-garde methodologies.
+Students’ academic success is also supported through services offering opportunities for emotional and social growth, including mentoring, young parent education, arts enrichment, leadership, and community engagement.

-Our organizational strengths lie in finding new and better ways of serving our student population by capitalizing upon decades of experience, strategic partnerships and flexible, non-traditional educational approaches.
-We benefit greatly from having a small school environment, which allows us the necessary flexibility to address problems as they arise.
-At Rosemary Anderson High School a teacher's knowledge is not simply transmitted verbatim to his/her students, it is a process in which the instructor combines problem-solving techniques with the pedagogical ability to make rigorous curriculum accessible to diverse learners.
-Our racially diverse staff possesses an innate knowledge of the challenges faced by their pupils, allowing swift and proper intervention as problems arise.
+Our organizational strengths lie in developing new and better ways of serving our student population by capitalizing upon decades of experience, strategic partnerships and flexible, intentional and non-traditional educational approaches.
+We benefit greatly from our small school environment, which allows us to address and learn from issues on a case-by-case basis, when they arise.
+Students of Rosemary Anderson High School will rarely, if ever use out-dated teaching techniques such as class-long lectures with passive note-taking and rote memorization exams.
+Rather, it is a process in which the instructor combines problem-solving techniques with the pedagogical ability to make rigorous curriculum accessible to diverse learners.
+Teachers prepare units, lessons, and activities which are differentiated to meet the range of abilities within mainstream or sheltered classrooms.
+Our racially diverse staff is trained to deliver trauma informed care, be culturally responsive, and interpret their world through a social justice lens; which serve to supplement their years of experiential knowledge of the challenges faced by their pupils.

 Customer Service Certification